-The planning system can help increase resilience to climate risks by managing carbon rich soils in a way that ensures they remain as carbon sinks rather than becoming carbon sources.22 https://www.nature.scot/professionaladvice/planning-and-development/advice-plannersis particularly relevant to certain types of development:
+The planning system can help reduce net Greenhouse Gas emissions and increase resilience to climate risks, by managing carbon rich soils in a way that ensures they remain as carbon sinks rather than becoming carbon sources.

 Development proposals must therefore take into account the impacts on recognised carbon sinks and stores.
 Some types of development may adversely affect carbon sinks and stores through the disturbance of soils, particularly peat.
-This
+This is particularly relevant to certain types of development: